ahtrinh/Threat-Hunting/README.md

 ### 🚩 3.
 Support Script Execution Confirmation

-After confirming the remote session source tied to activity on the first endpoint, the next step is to validate whether the actor executed a support-themed PowerShell script from a user-accessible location.
-Scripts launched from user profile paths (especially `Downloads`) are a common indicator of hands-on execution versus standard administrative tooling.
+Objective:
+Confirm execution of a support-themed PowerShell script from a user-accessible directory.

+What to Hunt:
-To confirm this, we review `DeviceProcessEvents` for PowerShell process creation and look for command lines that reference a script (`-File`) executed from the user profile directory.
+PowerShell process creation referencing execution of a script located under the user profile (commonly Downloads).

 ```kql
 DeviceProcessEvents